 Brandon works with companies in the areas of data & machine learning infrastructure, cryptonetworks, robotics and automation, and new compute architectures.
 He has led our investment in Anchorage, a custody solution for digital assets; Fiddler, which is making AI explainable; Oasis Labs, which is building a privacy-first cloud computing platform on blockchain; Chronosphere, a time series monitoring platform; HumanFirst, a digital measures platform; Hugging Face, an open-source company democratizing natural language processing; Tecton, a platform making production machine learning accessible to every company; Benchling, a cloud-native R&D platform for life sciences; Ahana, an ad hoc analytics company; Timber, a data observability company (acquired by Datadog in 2021); Multiply Labs, a robotics company manufacturing individualized drugs; Tines, a security automation platform; and Hadrian, an autonomous factory company.
-Brandon has also helped lead our investments in Anduril, a next-generation defense company; and Applied Intuition, a simulation software company; Ramp, a finance automation platform; Stord, a digital warehouse and cloud supply chain company; and Latch Bio, a cloud-native bioinformatics platform; and Buf, a protocol buffer company.
+Brandon has also helped lead our investments in Anduril, a next-generation defense company; Applied Intuition, a simulation software company; Ramp, a finance automation platform; Stord, a digital warehouse and cloud supply chain company; and Latch Bio, a cloud-native bioinformatics platform; and Buf, a protocol buffer company.

 Prior to joining Lux, Brandon was on the investment team at Capricorn Investment Group in Palo Alto, California, where he focused on autonomy, mobility, semiconductors and energy.
 While there, he invested in Joby Aviation, an eVTOL company and Navitas, a power electronics silicon company.